josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 2. What specific configuration would you use?
 What components of Azure Databricks would you use to allow MT analysts to query and prep the data?
 How would they author and execute these data prep tasks?

    They should use Spark SQL within Databricks notebooks.
 This gives them a simple, interactive interface that allows them to use programming languages such as Python, Scala, and R to prepare their data and train their data models.
 When a notebook is created or an existing one is opened, they would need to attach it to a cluster.
-This provides them with a kernel that gives them a preset sqlContext that can be used to run Hive queries using Spark SQL syntax on the data, which allows the to leverage their existing SQL skills.
+This provides them with a kernel that gives them a preset sqlContext that can be used to run Hive queries using Spark SQL syntax on the data, which allows them to leverage their existing SQL skills.
 They would need to create the appropriate external tables atop the flight delay files available in HDFS, which reads from the Azure Storage account attached to their Azure Databricks instance.

 3. How would you suggest MT integrate weather forecast data?